Edragon/edragon.github.io/service/PCB-service-dat/PCB-service-dat.md

 | Min. stop mask                      | 4 mils (0.1 mm)     | -                  | Masks 4 mils      |
 | Min. copper/trace to ground spacing | 8 mils (0.2 mm)     | -                  | 40 mils           |

+### Note
 * Minimum milling width of grooves is 0.8mm
 * A lot numbers of vias may cost extra
+* Dimension: Any irregular shape should be treated as a rectangular, with maximum size.
+* Board test:  fully tested by fly probes.

 ### Other Manufacturing Limits